 Women’s long hairstyles are all about flattering the face, but when it comes to the male equivalent we like to see emphasis on effortless texture.
 If you prefer to hop out of the shower and go, the shaggy look is perfect for you.
 Invest in a light-hold hair gel and you’ll be surprised at how easy your life becomes.

-After a lot of talk about cropping off your inches, we’re ready to dive into the other side of the long hair world.
 If you’re working with curly or wavy strands, why not do the thing in the biggest, boldest way possible?
 Grow your hair all the way down your back at least once in your lifetime.

 On long hair, we love the look of a pin straight part.
 The style is simple and classic, keeping your mane from totally hiding your face.
 For an added style statement, ask your stylist for face-framing layers to add movement to your hair.